microsoft/promptflow/docs/how-to-guides/run-and-evaluate-a-flow.md

 Since you have run your flow successfully with a small set of data, you might want to test if it performs well in large set of data, you can run a batch test and check the outputs.

-A bulk test allows you to run your flow with a large dataset and generate outputs for each data row, and the run results will be recorded in local db so you can use [pf commands](../reference/pf-command-reference.md) to view the run results at anytime.
-(E.g. `pf run list`)
+A bulk test allows you to run your flow with a large dataset and generate outputs for each data row, and the run results will be recorded in local db so you can use [pf commands](../reference/pf-command-reference.md) to view the run results at anytime. (e.g. `pf run list`)

 Let's create a run with flow [web-classification](https://github.com/microsoft/promptflow/tree/main/examples/flows/standard/web-classification).
 It is a flow demonstrating multi-class classification with LLM.
 Given an url, it will classify the url into one web category with just a few shots, simple summarization and classification prompts.